-This tool will you assess the ranking of your existing keywords and provide you a long list of related keywords utilising an automatic keyword differentiator.
+The Accuranker tool (accuranker.com) will help you to assess the ranking of your existing keywords and provide you a long list of related keywords utilising an automatic keyword differentiator.

 This is extremely useful as it saves you lots of time in monitoring the rank progression through each of your keywords.

-Last but not least on our list is the Keywords Tool provided by Hubspot.
+Last but not least on our list is the Keywords Tool provided by Hubspot (hubspot.com).